lukeorth/lugo/lugo/content/posts/maze-generation.md

 draft: false
 ---

-In [this video series](https://www.youtube.com/watch?v=HyK_Q5rrcr4), Daniel Shiffman (The Coding Train) uses a [recursive backtracking algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Recursive_implementation) to generate mazes and display their creation in real time.
+I recently came across [this video series](https://www.youtube.com/watch?v=HyK_Q5rrcr4) by Daniel Shiffman (The Coding Train) where he used a [recursive backtracking algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Recursive_implementation) to generate mazes.
 Pretty neat.

 ![Maze Animation](/images/maze.gif)

-Shiffman uses the [p5.js](https://p5js.org/) library in his example, so I thought it would be fun to port it to Go and document the process.
-While you don't need to have watched Shiffman's series prior to reading this post, I do recommend it.
-I will be referencing his code throughout the post.
+Shiffman's example was written in JavaScript, so I thought it would be fun to port it to Go and document the journey.

 ## The Algorithm

 Like Shiffman, we will use a recursive backtracking algorithm to generate our mazes.
 The implementation is similar to [depth-first search](https://en.wikipedia.org/wiki/Depth-first_search) (DFS) with a slight twist.

-Let's walk through the animation (above) to get a better understanding.
+Let's observe the animation above to better understand.

 We start with an empty grid of cells.
-The algorithm then forms a path by "drilling" through the grid, cell by cell, removing any impeding walls along the way.
+The algorithm forms a path by "drilling" through the grid, cell by cell, removing the impeding walls along the way.
 At each step, the next cell is chosen at *random*.
 This produces the maze effect.
-If our algorithm ever becomes "trapped", meaning it's unable to move forward without either going out of bounds or "drilling" into a previously explored cell, it will backtrack until it can continue exploring new cells.
+If our algorithm ever becomes "trapped", meaning it can't move forward without going out of bounds or "drilling" into a previously explored cell, it will backtrack until it can continue exploring new cells.

-As seen in the algorithm's formal definition below, this is a randomized version of DFS, called with a recursive routine.
+This is defined more concisely with the following instruction set:

 1. Choose a "start" cell and make it the current cell
 2. Mark the current cell as visited
 3. While the current cell has unvisited neighbor cells
-    1. Choose one of the unvisited neighbors
+    1. Randomly choose one of the unvisited neighbors
     2. Remove the wall between the current cell and the neighbor cell
     3. Execute this routine recursively for the neighbor cell

-One thing to note with this approach is its bias towards mazes with long passageways, which is a result of DFS's low branching factor.
-While that's not necessarily a bad thing, it will reduce the complexity of our mazes.
+One thing to note with this approach is its bias towards mazes with long passageways---a result of DFS's low branching factor.
+While that's not necessarily a bad thing, it does reduce the complexity of our mazes.

-**Note:** For creating mazes without biases, I recommend checking out [Wilson's algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Wilson's_algorithm).
+**Note:** For creating mazes without biases, check out [Wilson's algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Wilson's_algorithm).

 ## Data Structures

-Using the same terminology as our algorithm, we'll define a maze as a grid of *cells*.
-To do this, we just need two structs:
+As stated before, we will represent a maze as a grid of *cells*.
+To do this, we'll define the following structs:

 {{< highlight go >}}
-package main

 type Maze struct {
     cells   []*Cell     // the cells (represented as a grid) cols    int         // number of columns